litingsun/interaction-dataset/README.md

 ## Visualization Tools

 We also have provided tools to visualize the tracks with the HD maps.
-The usage of the tools can be found via https://github.com/interaction-dataset/interaction-dataset/blob/master/Visualization%20Tool%20Usage.md or in the Visualization Tool Usage.md file.
+The usage of the tools can be found in the [Visualization Tool Usage.md](https://github.com/interaction-dataset/interaction-dataset/blob/master/Visualization%20Tool%20Usage.md) file.